I am an employee. How do I make Plan 1 student loan repayments?

-Pensions that you receive are not counted as earned income, but as unearned income so may affect the amount you are required to pay back on your student loan if you complete a tax return.
+Taxable income from pensions that you receive is not counted as earned income, but as unearned income so may affect the amount you are required to pay back on your student loan if you complete a Self Assessment tax return.
 Normally pension contributions that you make through your payroll will be deducted from your pay for income tax purposes, but they will not reduce your pay for National Insurance purposes and hence will be included when calculating student loan repayments.

 Any income from employment which you earn before the date you are due to start making repayments should not be taken into account in calculating the amount you have to pay.